Network diagram showing spanning tree configuration with bridge IDs and VLANs

 Method 1

-To ensure that the switch has the lowest bridge priority value, use the spanning-tree vlan vlan-id root primary command in global configuration mode.
+To ensure the switch has the lowest bridge priority value, use the spanning-tree vlan vlan-id root primary command in global configuration mode.
 The command set the priority for the switch to the predefined value of 24,576 or the highest multiple of 4,096, less than the lowest bridge priority detected on the network.

-We can also configure the alternate root bridge to use the command “spanning-tree vlan vlan-id root secondary” command in global configuration mode.
+We can also configure the alternate root bridge to use the “spanning-tree vlan vlan-id root secondary” command in global configuration mode.
 The predefined bridge priority value for the secondary root bridge is 28,673.

 Switch-3>enable